It’s been nine years since I adopted a gluten-free diet.

 Since 2011, I’ve oscillated from an open relationship with gluten—occasionally getting frisky with a pie of thin-crust pizza—to a strict, celiac-style breakup and have learned so much about food preparation in the process.

-I’ve discovered how to decipher red flag words on restaurant menus, which pasta brands taste like the real deal and what which will disintegrate right into your pasta water.
-But the biggest learning curve has been with gluten-free sauces and condiments, both store bought and the ones I make at home.
+I’ve discovered how to decipher red flag words on restaurant menus, which gluten-free pasta brands taste like the real deal and what which will disintegrate right into your pasta water, and more importantly, how to cook gluten-free pasta to avoid that mess.
+But the biggest learning curve has been with gluten free sauces and condiment recipes, both store bought and the ones (like gluten free gravy for the holidays) that I’m more likely to make at home.

 The biggest learning curve when I first went gluten-free was trying to navigate all the condiments that were now a landmine for wheat additives.
 The basic béchamels of the world were easy to spot when compared with a pulled pork taco that might have ½ a cup of non-gluten-free barbecue sauce thrown in there.